oconnojb/oconnojb.github.io/_posts/2017-12-04-a_ruby_in_the_rough.markdown

 To make use of this method, I call it with the number I want to pass it in the parentheses. `add_two(6)` will return `8`.

-Back to #say_hi, I am realizing this method's purpose isn't very broad.
-Besides, it's much more posite to refer to people by name.
+Back to #say_hi: I am realizing it's much more polite to refer to people by name.
 I can code a new method that will add the name to the greeting by passing the name to the method as an argument.
 But, in order to utizize that argument in my solution, I need to use something called "string interpolation".
 Inside a string, Ruby allows us to access variables by wrapping them in `#{variable_here}` Here, I'll make a more polite greeting method.
 What will this method output if I call it with `greeting("Mary")`?

 ```
 def greeting(name)